-In 2010 to 2012, in order to really focus on her writing and her promoting of her trilogy novel, Eagles of the Rainbow: An Awesome Hybrid... and to save up the money to self-publish...
-Joanne lived on a friend's Out West Queensland Australia property, rent-free in this vintage 4 ft X 16 ft caravan.
+In 2010 to 2012, in order to really focus on her writing and on her promoting of her trilogy novel, Eagles of the Rainbow Forever, Vol 1, Vol 2 & Vol 3; Joanne lived on a friend's Outback Queensland Australia cattle property, rent-free in this vintage 4 ft X 16 ft caravan.
 Her toilet and shower were in this rusty, corrugated metal lean-to, about 60 feet from her caravan.
 She rented space at the local shopping mall and set up a vast display showing the history her fictional saga covered.

 Joanne LOVES Expressing Herself!
-She had heaps of fun painting her panel van so in 2019-2020, she and her Katie Cat are off for lots of Aussie road tripping!
+She had heaps of fun painting her panel van so in 2019-2020, she and her Katie Cat will one day soon, head out on their Aussie road tripping!

 Writer’s Bio -- Joanne E Galliher

 Joanne Galliher’s readership began with her blog, Waves of One Sea, where she first shared her peace-promoting and environment-saving short stories and novellas.
 Now, she captivates audiences with her animated readings through It’s Story Time.
 Her campaigns, SOS Save Our Sick and Joey & John Walk & Swing 9 to 3 raise organ donor registrations and lung disease research funds.
 Attendees buy her not-for-profit true short story, With Every Breath.
 It’s about her 1,187 days from terminal diagnosis to being saved by a double lung donor.
 Her free writing class, My Precious Past, helps aged-care residents create memoir short stories.

 Four of Joanne’s short stories are published in literary magazines -- A New Way of Living: ANWOL, The Potoroos’ Second Chance, Jogging in Spring, and Rowan and His Mate Joey.
-She's so proud of her serial novel, Eagles of the Rainbow Forever Volume 1, Volume 2 and Volume 3 It's a multi-genre tale about 19th- and 20th- Century Cherokees, Irish, Germans and Filipinos ridding themselves of all prejudices – racial, religious, gender, age and socio-economic.
+She's so proud of her serial novel, Eagles of the Rainbow Forever Volume 1, Volume 2 and Volume 3.
+It's a multi-genre tale about 19th-, 20th-, 21st- Century and Millennial Cherokees, Irish, Germans and Filipinos ridding themselves of all prejudices – racial, religious, gender, age and socio-economic.
 An ABC journalist coined it as, “a pen mightier than prejudice.”
 The Cherokee Historical Society placed its synopsis in their Archives, acknowledging it is a tribute to the Cherokee Creed – Live in Harmony.